ottozastrow/indexAnyFrontend/standlet/docs/docs/scope and definitions/Article 1 - Subject matter and scope.md

       </div>
       <div class="grid-list-column-2">
          <p class="norm">medicinal products as defined in point&nbsp;2
+of [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md) of Directive&nbsp;2001/83/EC.
+In deciding whether a
-of Article&nbsp;1 of Directive&nbsp;2001/83/EC.
-In deciding whether a product falls under Directive&nbsp;2001/83/EC or under this Regulation, particular account shall be taken of the principal mode of action of the product;</p>
+product falls under Directive&nbsp;2001/83/EC or under this Regulation, particular account shall be taken of the principal mode of action of the product;</p>